jejacks0n/navigasmic/README.md

 #### Disabling

-Disble rules allow for you to pass a Boolean or Proc.
+Disable rules allow for you to pass a Boolean or Proc.
 The following examples will be disabled:

     n.item 'On Tuesdays, and when not logged in', disabled_if: proc{ Time.now.wday == 2 || !logged_in? }
     n.item 'Never', disabled_if: false